The beautiful shop frontage among the tailors on historic Jermyn Street.

 We know where we’ll be Christmas shopping, or gifting ourselves…

 Visit Floris at 89 Jermyn Street, St James’s: it’s conveniently located near to many of our luxury rentals at London Perfect.
 Contact us today for more information.
-And don’t forget about the Fall and Winter Sale on now.

 Read more about the festive season in the capital, on our blog about London during winter.